-- (B) Category B medical conditions shall include the following: - (i) History of shoulder dislocation with surgical repair. - (ii) Significant limitation of function of shoulder, elbow, wrist, hand, or finger, due to weakness, reduced range of motion, atrophy, unequal length, absence, or partial amputation. - (iii) Significant lack of full motion of hip, knee, ankle, foot, or toes due to weakness, reduced range of motion, atrophy, unequal length, absence, lr partial amputation. - (iv) History of meniscectomy or ligamentous repair of knee. - (v) History of intra-articular, malunited, or nonunion of upper or lower extremity fracture. - (vi) History of osteomyelitis, septic, or rheumatoid arthritis. - (vii) Any other extremity condition that may result in a person not being able to perform essential job functions.
+- (B) Category B medical conditions shall include the following: - (i) History of shoulder dislocation with surgical repair. - (ii) Significant limitation of function of shoulder, elbow, wrist, hand, or finger, due to weakness, reduced range of motion, atrophy, unequal length, absence, or partial amputation. - (iii) Significant lack of full motion of hip, knee, ankle, foot, or toes due to weakness, reduced range of motion, atrophy, unequal length, absence, or partial amputation. - (iv) History of meniscectomy or ligamentous repair of knee. - (v) History of intra-articular, malunited, or nonunion of upper or lower extremity fracture. - (vi) History of osteomyelitis, septic, or rheumatoid arthritis. - (vii) Any other extremity condition that may result in a person not being able to perform essential job functions. - (16) Neurological disorders. - (A) Category A medical conditions shall include the following: - (i) All single unprovoked seizures and epileptic conditions, including simple partial, complex partial, generalized, and psychomotor seizure disorders other than the seizure disorders meeting all the following conditions: - (I) No seizures for the most recent consecutive 5 years after single unprovoked seizure. - (II) No seizures for the most recent consecutive 10 years if the applicant was diagnosed with epilepsy. - (III) Currently on a stable regimen of antiepileptic drugs for the most recent 5 years, or on no antiepileptic drugs for the most recent 5 years. - (IV) Normal neurological examination results. - (V) Normal brain MRI results. - (VI) Normal awake and asleep photic stimulation and hyperventilation EEG study results.

-(15) Neurological disorders.